Hauteclere/DRFmasterclass/walkthrough.md

         serializer.save(user=self.request.user)
 ```

 Note the imports!

+## Finishing it off with one more URL
 Now we can add a new URL to `users/urls.py` to serve this final view:

 ```python
 from django.urls import path